The Bill: Cast

 The Bill had a large regular cast to support the number of episodes that were produced each year.
 Working on The Bill became something of a rite of passage in British acting, with 174 actors having formed part of the series' main cast since the series began.
 The constant need for minor characters, normally appearing in only a single episode, inevitably led to numerous guest roles in The Bill being played by actors and actresses who later achieved a high profile, some of whom appeared as child actors.
 These include Keira Knightley, James McAvoy, Ray Winstone and Sean Bean.

 The original one-off episode Woodentop followed a day in the life of PC Jim Carver (Mark Wingett).
 It also featured WPC June Ackland (Trudie Goodwin).
 When a full series of The Bill was commissioned, producers wanted to replicate the "Day in the Life" feature and made sure a police officer was in every single scene.
-When the series began there were 13 regular cast members.
+When the series began, there were 13 regular cast members.
 Only two of these were uniformed women – WPCs June Ackland and Viv Martella (Nula Conwell).
 There were no female characters in the Criminal Investigation Department (CID).
 The show's first black police officer PC Abel Lyttleton (Ronny Cush) was introduced in 1985.
 In 2002, new executive producer Paul Marquess introduced a "serialised, almost soap-opera style" with episodes focusing more on the officers' personal lives.
 Marquess also wrote out a number of characters during a fire in the station.
-He then introduced several new characters to the show, including PC Kerry Young (Beth Cordingly), Inspector Gina Gold (Roberta Taylor), and Ken Drummond (Russell Floyd).
-The longest serving cast members were Trudie Goodwin and Jeff Stewart (PC Reg Hollis), who starred in over 900 episodes, and Graham Cole (PC Tony Stamp) who starred in 1,112 episodes.
+He then introduced several new characters to the show, including PC Kerry Young (Beth Cordingly), Inspector Gina Gold (Roberta Taylor), and DC Ken Drummond (Russell Floyd).
+The longest serving cast members were Trudie Goodwin and Jeff Stewart (PC Reg Hollis), who starred in more than 900 episodes, and Graham Cole (PC Tony Stamp) who starred in 1,112 episodes.